thebruce/semverist/README.md

 Read our full API docs at [https://thebruce.github.io/semverist/](https://thebruce.github.io/semverist/)

-The Semverist provides a uniform interface for understanding and manipulating directories, config, and objects with a semver based hierarchy.
+The Semverist combines tree hierarchy and semver to improve

 ## Semantic Version upgrades for objects and directories